Decoding the Registration Process of a Private Limited Company in Chennai

 Option 1: Using INC-32 (incorporating corporation), you can request the proposed name; however, only one name may be requested.
 To avoid rejection, you must be certain of the proposed name and adhere to the rules of name availability and existing trademarks.

-Option 2: Form INC-1, in which up to six names may be proposed, may be filed before INC-32, and the SRN of the INC-1 that has been approved may subsequently be entered into INC-32.
+Option 2: Form INC-1, in which up to six names may be proposed, may be filed before INC-32, and the SRN of the INC-1 approved may subsequently be entered into INC-32.

 The INC-32 filing process is substantially quicker than the INC-1 filing process.
-It takes about 2–3 days to complete the entire procedure, including name approval and incorporation.
+It takes 2–3 days to complete the procedure, including name approval and incorporation.

-You should file Form INC-1 rather than INC-32 if the name you desire is a little tricky to get because there are other corporations with similar names.
+You should file Form INC-1 rather than INC-32 if the name you desire is tricky because other corporations have similar names.

 2) Filing of incorporation forms with the ROC

-The incorporation form must be filed to obtain MCA registration, which is the most crucial stage.
+The most crucial stage is the incorporation form, which must be filed to obtain MCA registration.
 Every document, including MOA, AOA, PAN, and TAN, is made and sent along with the SPICE form.

 3) Payment of registration fees

-The application for the registration of a PLC must be submitted with all necessary documentation and any appropriate government fees and stamp duties in accordance with the laws of that particular state.
-The same registration process is also used to process the PAN and TAN allocations for the proposed PLC.
+The application for the registration of a private company must be submitted with all necessary documentation and any appropriate government fees and stamp duties under the laws of that particular state.
+The same registration process is also used to process the PAN and TAN allocations for the proposed private limited company.

 After the registrar has reviewed and verified the application for the certificate of incorporation submitted in SPICe forms, the CoI will be provided in electronic form with his seal and signature.
-The CoI issued will include the proposed PLC’s PAN and the date of incorporation.
+The CoI will include the proposed PLC’s PAN and the incorporation date.

 The Government fee for a Pvt Ltd Company Registration in Chennai

-A PLC’s registration costs vary from one business to the next depending on several variables, including share capital, the number of shareholders, the number of directors, and more.
+A private limited company registration costs vary from one business to the next depending on several variables, including share capital, the number of shareholders and directors, and more.

 Private limited company registration in Chennai Costs INR 9,400 and takes between 7 and 10 working days, including government and professional fees.